pavanscales/nullreact/README.md

 # NullReact: Compiler-First Reactive UI Engine

-**Blazing-fast.
-Zero-runtime.
-Rust-powered JSX compiler for fine-grained, DOM-first reactivity.**
+**Zero-runtime.
+Rust-powered.
+JSX-in, reactive JavaScript out.**

 ---

-## Why NullReact?
+## Why NullReact

+NullReact is not a framework — it’s a **reactivity compiler**.
+It transforms standard JSX into **fine-grained reactive JavaScript** without any virtual DOM, and with an optional runtime footprint of under 1KB.

-- **Compiler-First** — Transforms JSX into direct DOM operations at build time.
+- **Compiler-First** — All reactivity is handled at build time, not runtime.
-- **No Virtual DOM** — Uses signals and reactive graphs, not diffing engines.
+- **No Virtual DOM** — Updates are precise and direct; no diffing or reconciliation.
-- **Minimal Runtime (<1KB)** — Optional runtime for hydration and scheduling.
+- **Minimal Runtime (<1KB)** — Optional runtime handles hydration, batching, and effects.
-- **Rust-Powered** — Fast, parallel, and memory-safe compilation.
+- **Rust-Powered** — Fast, parallel compilation with full memory safety.
-- **JSX-Compatible** — Familiar syntax, radically improved performance.
+- **JSX-Compatible** — Familiar syntax, radically faster output.

 ---